ricsanfre/pi-cluster/docs/_docs/monitoring.md

 ### K3S components monitoring

-By default, K3S cluster components (Scheduler, Controller Manager and Proxy) do not expose its endpoints to be able to collect metrics (their services are bind to 127.0.0.1, not allowing external queries).
+By default, K3S components (Scheduler, Controller Manager and Proxy) do not expose their endpoints to be able to collect metrics.
+Their `/metrics` endpoints are bind to 127.0.0.1, exposing them only to localhost, not allowing the remote query.
 The following K3S intallation arguments need to be provided, to change this behaviour.

 ```
 --kube-controller-manager-arg 'bind-address=0.0.0.0'